boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Link

 You can enable linking and configure it to navigate to a general URL with or without parameters.
-For more information, refer [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).
+For more information, refer to [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).

 ![Link](/static/assets/visualizing-data/visualization-widgets/images/number-card/link.png)

 ### Filter interaction properties

 The Number Card widget can be set to act as a master widget by selecting the `Act as Master Widget` check box.
-Enabling the `Ignore Filter Actions` check box, enable the Number Card widget not to be filtered by any other master widgets during the interaction time in both preview and published modes.
+Enabling the `Ignore Filter Actions` check box allows the Number Card widget not to be filtered by any other master widgets during the interaction time in both preview and published modes.

-> **NOTE:**  Act as Master Widget check box will be enabled only when the Series section is configured.
+> **NOTE:**  The Act as Master Widget check box will be enabled only when the Series section is configured.

 ![Filter properties](/static/assets/visualizing-data/visualization-widgets/images/number-card/filter-properties.png)

 ### Number card with fixed measure

-You can create fixed measure value in Number Card using expressions.
+You can create a fixed measure value in Number Card using expressions.

-The following steps illustrates how to add the fixed value:
+The following steps illustrate how to add the fixed value:

 1. Click the `fx expression` in the Data Source.